-Pending Tax Appeals - Various tax appeal cases were pending in the New Jersey Tax Court at December 31, 2022 and 2021.
+Pending Tax Appeals - Various tax appeal cases were pending in the New Jersey Tax Court at December 31, 2023 and 2022.
 Amounts claimed have not yet been determined.
 The Borough is vigorously defending its assessments in each case.
 Under the accounting principles prescribed by the Division of Local Government Services, Department of community Affairs, State of New Jersey, the Borough does not recognize a liability, if any, until these cases have been adjudicated.
-The Borough expects such amounts to be material.
-As of December 31, 2022 and 2021 the Borough has reserved \$60,000 and \$35,000, respectively in the Current Fund for tax appeals pending in the New Jersey Tax Court.
-Funding of any ultimate liability would be provided for in succeeding years' budgets or from fund balance.
+The Borough expects such amounts, to be material.
+As of December 31, 2023 and 2022, the Borough reserved \$85,000 and \$60,000, respectively in the Current Fund for tax appeals pending in the New Jersey Tax Court.
+Funding of any ultimate liability would be provided for in succeeding years' budget or from fund balance.

-Federal and State Awards - The Borough participates in a number of state programs that are fully or partially funded by grants received from other governmental units.
+Federal and State Awards - The Borough participates in a number of federal and state programs that are fully or partially funded by grants received from other governmental units.
 Expenditures financed by grants are subject to audit by the appropriate grantor government.
 If expenditures are disallowed due to noncompliance with grant program regulations, the Borough may be required to reimburse the grantor government.
-As of December 31, 2022 and 2021, significant amounts of grant expenditure have not been audited by the various grantor agencies but the Borough believes that disallowed expenditures, if any, based on subsequent audits will not have a material effect on the overall financial position of the Borough.
+As of December 31, 2023 and 2022, significant amounts of grant expenditure have not been audited by the various grantor agencies but the Borough believes that disallowed expenditures, if any, based on subsequent audits will not have a material effect on the overall financial position of the Borough.